awsdocs/amazon-emr-release-guide/doc_source/emr-hive-differences.md

 ### ACID Transactions and Amazon S3<a name="emr-hive-acid"></a>

-ACID \(Atomicity, Consistency, Isolation, Durability\) transactions are not supported with Hive data stored in Amazon S3\.
-Trying to create a transactional table in Amazon S3 causes an exception\.
+Amazon EMR 6\.1\.0 and later supports Hive ACID \(Atomicity, Consistency, Isolation, Durability\) transactions so it complies with the ACID properties of a database\.
+With this feature, you can run INSERT, UPDATE, DELETE, and MERGE operations in Hive managed tables with data in Amazon Simple Storage Service \(Amazon S3\)\.

 ### Hive Live Long and Process \(LLAP\)<a name="emr-hive-LLAP"></a>